nyu-oop-sp18/class07/README.md

 However, this information alone is not very helpful.
 The parser could provide additional information about the context where the error occurred.
-In this case, the subparser that parses first character of the identifier could be part of a composite parser for parsing an identifier.
-This composite parser could augment the information provided by the subparser with the information
+In this case, the subparser that parses the first character of the identifier could be part of a composite parser for parsing an identifier.
+This composite parser could augment the error message provided by the subparser with the information

 ```" while parsing identifier"```